top of page

 • Custom hardware from Matilda Goad in the UK: lacquered brown bamboo pulls and small brown knobs with metal backplates

-This piece was designed to fit her exact needs—function and beauty in equal measure.
+This piece was designed to fit the exact needs—function and beauty in equal measure.
 That's living design.

 I love when we get to add handmade pieces to a space, especially when we're supporting local artists.
 Handmade brings so much soul into a space, it adds character, and you know that it's a one of a kind piece that no one else will have.
 Plus, this is so well made, it can become an heirloom and be passed down for generations.
 Now that's sustainable!